 Mid-twentieth century transportation decisions were made to keep up with population and economic growth by expanding transportation systems.
 Today, we have more knowledge and better tools to make decisions that give us new, low cost, sustainable solutions.
 We are implementing strategies to keep the assets we have in a state of good repair to avoid high replacement/repair costs.

 Practical Solutions is a performance-based approach to transportation decision-making.
-This data-driven approach uses the latest tools and performance measures to support decision making.
-The goal is to seek lower cost efficiencies in operating highways, ferries, transit and rail, and reducing travel demand to save money and to reduce the need for building costly new infrastructure expansion.
+This data-driven approach uses the latest tools and performance measures to support to seek lower cost efficiencies in operating highways, ferries, transit and rail, reduce travel demand to save money, and reduce the need for building costly new infrastructure expansion.